keu/docs/software_versioned_docs/version-0.23/environment-variables.md

 On Astronomer, Environment Variables will be applied and overridden in the following order:

-1. Astronomer UI
+1. Software UI
 2. .env (_Local Only_)
 3. Dockerfile
 4. Default Airflow Values (`airflow.cfg`)

-In other words, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Astronomer UI and you set the same Environment Variable with another value in your `Dockerfile`, the value set in the Astronomer UI will take precedence.
+In other words, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Software UI and you set the same Environment Variable with another value in your `Dockerfile`, the value set in the Software UI will take precedence.

 ### How Environment Variables are Stored on Astronomer

-All values for Environment Variables that are added via the Astronomer UI are stored as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/), which is encrypted at rest and mounted to your Deployment's Airflow pods (Scheduler, Webserver, Worker(s)) as soon as they're set or changed.
+All values for Environment Variables that are added via the Software UI are stored as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/), which is encrypted at rest and mounted to your Deployment's Airflow pods (Scheduler, Webserver, Worker(s)) as soon as they're set or changed.

 Environment Variables are _not_ stored in Airflow's Metadata Database and are _not_ stored in Astronomer's platform database.
-Unlike other components, the Astronomer Houston API fetches them from the Kubernetes Secret instead of the platform's database to render them in the Astronomer UI.
+Unlike other components, the Astronomer Houston API fetches them from the Kubernetes Secret instead of the platform's database to render them in the Software UI.

 For information on how Airflow Connections and Variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).